 - Technical: cookies necessary for the proper website operation or are useful for storing information about users during later visits to the website.
 Technical cookies are essential to allow the user to navigate through the website, so they do not require the user’s express consent;

-- Functional: Functional cookies share website content on social media platforms, collecting feedback and other third-party features for which consent is required.
+- Functional: Functional cookies share website content on social media platforms, collecting feedback and other third-party features (.e.g. possibility of viewing videos) for which consent is required.
 Without them, the website can be used but the user cannot access certain parts

 8.2 Cookies used by the Website

-Cookies used by the Website are technical, functional and analytics cookies, as listed in the “Cookie Setting” section of the Banner or by accessing via this link:
+The cookies used on the Website are technical and functional cookies, as listed in the “Cookie Setting” section of the Banner

-To get information on managing the functional and analytics cookies and reject them, you must click on the “Reject” button on the Banner or on “Cookie Settings” if you want to know the types of cookies and choose those to activate or reject, or on “Accept All” to accept all cookies.
+To get information on managing the functional cookies and reject them, the user must click on the “Reject” button on the Banner or on “Cookie Settings” if the user wants to know the types of cookies and choose those to activate or reject, or on “Accept All” to accept all cookies.

-We recommend that you consult the privacy policies of third parties and their cookie options at the links specified in the “cookie settings” table
+We recommend that you consult the privacy policies of third-party cookie providers and their cookie options at the links specified in the “cookie settings” table.

 8.3 Changing and managing cookie preferences

 It is possible to change and manage cookie preferences through the Website or browser settings or third-party websites.

 1) through the Website: third-party cookies can be enabled/disabled using the selections in the table in the paragraph above